EULO-Project/EULO/depends/README.md

     ./configure --prefix=`pwd`/depends/x86_64-pc-linux-gnu
 #### 7、Just Make
     make -jN
-#### 8、Find your executables in directories: src/, src/qml/build/, etc.and be aware static executables on Ubuntu 18.04 is not supported by now, because of missing static lib of libGL.a in libgl1-meas-dev package this can be fixed by compile libgl1-meas-dev from source code.
+#### 8、Find your executables in directories: src/, src/qml/build/, etc. And be aware static executables on Ubuntu 18.04 is not supported by now, because of missing static lib of libGL.a in libgl1-meas-dev package this can be fixed by compile libgl1-meas-dev from source code.
 #### Do it, if you have time, thanks!